ReproModel/repromodel/README.md

 Or you can look at the latest live version here: <br>
 https://repromodel.netlify.app/

+For running the training script from the CLI, prepare your config file and run the code from the root folder (repromodel):
+<code> python3 repromodel_core/trainer.py test_config.json </code> <br>

 # License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.